 Why you might need to take WooCommerce manual orders

-Many online businesses cater to customers that would prefer to place orders over the phone, by email, or live chat.
-In other words, they provide their order details, payment information, and shipping method to a salesperson who manually enters their order through the online store.
+Many online businesses cater to customers that would prefer to place orders in person, over the phone, by email, or live chat.
+In other words, they provide their order details and payment information, and shipping method to a salesperson.

 Since the e-commerce plugin doesn’t support WooCommerce manual orders out of the box, shop owners resort to other measures: